FindoraNetwork/findora-wiki/docs/developers/triple-masking/04-abar_to_bar.md

   const ownedAbarsResponseTwo = await TripleMasking.getOwnedAbars(
     anonKeysSender.axfrPublicKey,
-    givenRandomizerTwo
+    givenCommitmentTwo
   );

-  // This abar would be used to pay the fee const [ownedAbarToUseAsFee] = ownedAbarsResponseTwo;

   // Next is a key method, which returns 2 things:
   // - an instance of the transactionBuilder, which would be used to submit the generated tx to the network
-  // - an object with the information about the new randomizer, which contains remanined funds after paying the fee
+  // - an object with the information about the new commitment, which contains remanined funds after paying the fee
   // NOTE: since the abar which was used to pay the fee is being decoded and used, and its amount might be way
   // more then it was needed to cover the fee, in order to NOT lose the remained balance of that abar,
-  // user must save the new randomizer, available in abarToBarData.randomizers property const { transactionBuilder, abarToBarData } = await TripleMasking.abarToBar(
+  // user must save the new commitment, available in abarToBarData.commitments property const { transactionBuilder, abarToBarData } = await TripleMasking.abarToBar(
     anonKeysSender,
     walletInfo,
-    ownedAbarToUseAsSource,
-    ownedAbarToUseAsFee
+    ownedAbarToUseAsSource
   );

   // Then we submut the transaction to the network to finalize the `bar to abar operation`